gulyapulya/SSGulnur/README.md

 # SSGulnur

-A ommand-line tool to generate static HTML website from a provided raw data.
+SSGulnur is a command-line tool to generate static HTML web page from a provided file or folder.